MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 # Enterprise site configuration strategy

 >[!Note]
-> The Internet Explorer 11 desktop application has [retired and is out of support as of June 15, 2022](https://aka.ms/IEJune15Blog) for certain versions of Windows 10.
+> The retired, out-of-support Internet Explorer 11 (IE11) desktop application will be permanently disabled on certain versions of Windows 10 as part of the February 2023 Windows security update (“B”) release scheduled for February 14, 2023.
+[Learn more](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549)
 >
-> - You can still access older, legacy sites that require Internet Explorer with Internet Explorer mode in Microsoft Edge.
-[Learn how >](https://aka.ms/IEmodewebsite)
+> We highly recommend setting up IE mode in Microsoft Edge and disabling IE11 prior to this date to ensure your organization does not experience business disruption.
+[Learn how](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/control-ie-retirement-on-your-own-schedule-with-the-disable-ie/ba-p/3627725)
-> - The Internet Explorer 11 desktop application will progressively redirect to the faster, more secure Microsoft Edge browser, and will ultimately be disabled via Windows Update.
-[Disable IE today>](/deployedge/edge-ie-disable-ie11)
+>

 This article describes changes to the Enterprise Mode Site List to support Internet Explorer mode for Microsoft Edge version 77 and later.